-I hope you enjoyed the list and feel free to post your own theories and thoughts on Fear the Walking Dead in the comments section below.
+I hope you enjoyed the list and feel free to post your own theories and thoughts on American Horror Story: Apocalypse below in the comments section.
 Thanks so much for reading and happy viewing!

 Amy Koto, TV Fanatic Girl

 If you enjoyed this blog, I would love it if you would click the follow button on your way out to subscribe.
 Thanks for your support!

 I am so excited to announce that my book, The Search for Alice, is now available!
 If you enjoy fairy-tale retellings, paranormal romance, horror, and mystery, then this might be the book for you or someone you know!
 Thank you for taking the time to check it out and I appreciate any feedback as well.
 I hope you enjoy!

 When Kallie Bennett, a jaded teenage girl plagued by her alcoholic mother and her peers molded out of sheer bubble gum perfection, chases after Alice in Wonderland herself, she ends up lost in her own version of Wonderland, which forces her to face her utmost fears and introduces her to familiar characters with a dark twist.
 Among these characters is Ches, a gorgeous vampire with a conflicted conscience, who becomes Kallie’s guide and blossoming love interest.
 She also crosses paths with Queen Hartley, a manipulative witch who has the power to strip away one’s memories and imagination, which brings a bone chilling new meaning to “off with their heads.”
 In The Search for Alice, Kallie starts to realize that her Wonderland is just as frightening as her own reality and that she cannot always run away from her problems.
 She must figure out a way to defeat Queen Hartley and return home before it is too late, but she soon learns that escaping Wonderland means leaving Ches behind forever.

 Want to read more?
 You can click the link directly below for a free preview.
 Thanks for your support!